Journalist's arrest threatens reporting from Russia

 “Every journalist and news organization has to weigh the circumstances and make their own decision,” Cooper said.
 “If I were an American correspondent based in Moscow right now, I don’t believe I would stay.”

 The New York Times does not have a reporter based in Russia now but has sent journalists, like Hopkins, in for periodic assignments, a spokeswoman said.
-For Tuesday's newspaper, Hopkins wrote about a Russian man facing a jail sentence and his 13-year-old daughter being put in an orphanage for speaking out against the war.
+For Tuesday's newspaper, Hopkins wrote about a single father who was convicted of discrediting the army and had his 13-year-old daughter put in an orphanage in a case that stemmed from an antiwar drawing she made at school.

 One journalist who left and came back, Steve Rosenberg, Russia editor of the BBC, tweeted that he was “shocked by what has happened” to Gershkovich.
 His Twitter account said nothing about his own status, and the BBC declined comment Friday.